This article contains nothing but Batman v Superman: Dawn of Justice and DCEU spoilers.

 I owe a special thanks to Peter in the comments for catching this next little detail, Excalibur is listed as “coming next Wednesday.”
 Now, aside from the fact that the movie actually opened on Friday, April 10th, 1981, “coming next Wednesday” is still pretty significant.
 First of all, new comic books come out every Wednesday, so this is a nod to that.

-Peter also kindly reminded me that the Justice League can be seen as a modern day Knights of the Round Table.
-Couple that with the fact that the Excalibur movie is "coming soon" (and on a Wednesday, no less!) it's kind of an in-joke about how the Justice League movie is next on the schedule.
-That's pretty cool.
+The Justice League can be seen as a modern day Knights of the Round Table.
+Couple that with the fact that the Excalibur movie is “coming soon” (and on a Wednesday, no less!) it’s kind of an in-joke about how the Justice League movie is next on the schedule.
+That’s pretty cool.

 There’s more on Excalibur coming down below, just be patient…

 – Visible in the Wayne graveyard is the name “Solomon.”
 Solomon Wayne was Bruce’s Great, Great, Great Grandfather.
 When the Batman comics decided they wanted their Gotham City to look a little bit more like Anton Furst’s Gotham designs from Tim Burton’s Batman movies, a story was crafted to make it happen, and Solomon Wayne was part of that.

 – It’s also worth noting that this movie marks the first time we’ve seen Bill Finger’s name in the opening credits of a Batman movie.
 That’s a huge deal, as Finger was a major creative driving force behind Batman and his supporting cast, but for years, Bob Kane took all the credit.
 We have a little bit more about Bill Finger’s bat-legacy right here.